-It is the policy of Ventura County Community College District (VCCCD) that all academic employees, regardless of their employment status, should enjoy the privileges and exercise the responsibilities inherent in academic freedom as defined by the AAUP statement.
+It is the policy of VCCCD that all academic employees, regardless of their employment status, should enjoy the privileges and exercise the responsibilities inherent in academic freedom as defined by the AAUP statement.
 In addition, all VCCCD employees enjoy the same protection and responsibilities within the context of their obligations.
 Furthermore, faculty tenure constitutes the strongest procedural safeguard of academic freedom and individual responsibility, and as such, is essential for the maintenance of intellectual liberty and high standards in teaching and scholarship.

-The intent of this statement is not to discourage what is controversial.
+The footnote from the 1970 Interpretative Notes on the AAUP Statement reads: "The intent of this statement is not to discourage what is 'controversial.'
 Controversy is at the heart of free academic inquiry which the entire statement is designed to focus.
-The passage serves to underscore the need for teachers to avoid persistently intruding material which has no relation to the subject.
+The passage serves to underscore the need for teachers to avoid persistently intruding material which has no relation to the subject."